alicedb2/loveTIA/README.md

 # <p align="center">:heart:TIA</p>

-This is a stripped down version of the [MIDIbox TIA].
+This is a stripped down version of the [MIDIbox TIA](http://www.midibox.org/dokuwiki/doku.php?id=midibox_tia).

 We control the Atari 2600 TIA chip with a Raspberry Pi Pico.
 The clock signal to the TIA is given by a PIO state machine instead of a crystal.
 Modulation of the state machine frequency allows the TIA to output a continuous pitch instead of the original 32 pitches.